CicelyWU/CBA-optimization/README.md

-Please Review Branch IPOPT and PROX-LINEAR
+Please check out the ipopt and the proxlinear branch.